1999–2000 Cleveland Cavaliers season: Off-season

-The 1999–2000 Cleveland Cavaliers season was the 30th season for the Cleveland Cavaliers in the National Basketball Association.
-In the 1999 NBA draft, the Cavaliers selected point guard Andre Miller from the University of Utah with the eighth overall pick (which was acquired from the Boston Celtics via trade), and also selected shooting guard Trajan Langdon out of Duke University with the eleventh overall pick.
-During the off-season, the team acquired Lamond Murray from the Los Angeles Clippers, and signed free agent Mark Bryant.
+The Cavaliers received the eighth overall pick in the 1999 NBA draft from the Boston Celtics via trade, and selected point guard Andre Miller from the University of Utah; the team also selected shooting guard Trajan Langdon out of Duke University with the eleventh overall pick.
+During the off-season, the Cavaliers acquired Lamond Murray from the Los Angeles Clippers, signed free agent Mark Bryant, and hired Randy Wittman as their new head coach.
+However, after only playing just five games during the previous season, Zydrunas Ilgauskas would miss the entire regular season due to continuing foot injuries.